SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 What does the research say about the impact of precise SEND documentation?

-Clear communication boosts learner outcomes, research shows (Epstein, 2001).
-Teachers using report strategies effectively improve interventions.
-Accurate records meet obligations and focus resources for learners.
+Research shows that clear communication improves learner outcomes (Epstein, 2001).
+When teachers use report strategies well, they can improve interventions.
+Accurate records also meet obligations and help focus resources for learners.

 Practical Next Steps